Adityab1179/Uber-Clone/BackEnd/README.md

 }
 ```

-### Response
+**Response:**
-On success, the server will respond with a status code of `201 Created` and a JSON object containing the token and captain details.
+On success, the server responds with a status code of `201 Created` and a JSON object containing the token and captain details.

-#### Success Response Example
+**Success Response Example:**
 ```json
 {
   "token": "your_jwt_token_here",